jkp85/traefik-1/CONTRIBUTING.md

 We are constantly cleaning code and re-factoring, and we understand there is almost always a better way to do things.
 If so, let us know!
 We love new perspectives, particularly when it helps improve the underlying product.

-### Talking to other 3Blades users and contributors
+### Talking to other IllumiDesk users and contributors

-We primarily use our Slack community channel to communicate with 3Blades users and contributors.
-You can sign up for a free account [here](https://slack.3blades.io/).
+We primarily use our Slack community channel to communicate with IllumiDesk users and contributors.
+You can sign up for a free account [here](https://slack.IllumiDesk.io/).

 ### Conventions and Coding Style